RobotLocomotion/drake-iiwa-driver/README.md

 are received, the arm will be in a "limp" state where it can be moved externally subject to the configured impedence force (hardcoded in the Java application).
-Once it receives a command via LCM, that position will be commanded until the next LCM position is received.
+Once it receives a command via LCM, that position (and optionally torque) will be commanded until the next LCM position is received.

 An application wishing to control the arm should listen to LCM for status updates and command the joints appropriately in response.